SainTfactor/Movie-Actor-Ages/README.md

 The list of actors is pulled in from IMDb.
 I had originally thought to use the IMDb API to pull the actors, but they only serve you the top 4.
 As such, I had to scrape the IMDb page directly.
 Luckily, Google's movie list (discussed above) included direct links to the IMDb page for the movie.
 It was a small thing to get from there to the cast list.

+Note: If you use this outside of the US, it's a bit hairy.
+Because the movies have translated names, Google doesn't tie them to the appropriate IMDb page.
+I may go back and add some stuff to check for that, but since it works in the US at the moment I'm putting that on the back burner.

 Getting the Actors Ages in Said Movie
 -------------------------------------